Chris-Dee/Slogo_2014/README.md

 <br>Dan Zhang: Module Parser
 <br>We may both work on Main(), which should be simple

-<br>see image attached for the UML diagram
+<br>See image attached for the UML diagram and our intended view interface